 However, I did enjoy my stay and the interaction it allowed with the homeowners.
 I recommend trying out the Hanok for a night or two just for the experience, but I’ve been pampered by a comfortable bed at home – sleeping on the floor does make my back ache, though I love the heated floors.
 I probably wouldn’t do it again unless there was something quite unique about my next Hanok stay!
 They have Hanok Hotels now to cater to those who want the Hanok experience but without the ‘discomforts’.

-Want to see what else I did on this trip to South Korea?
+See what else I did on this trip to South Korea:

 - Street Art Hunting around unexpected spots in Seoul